trolljoe/dotfiles/README.md

 swaylock (i don't use it at all but if you want to, lol)

+swwww

+oh-my-zsh (with agnoster theme)

+kitty

-if i forget to add something just ping me on discord if you came across these dotfiles you probably know me already anyways
+## if i forget to add something just ping me on discord if you came across these dotfiles you probably know me already anyways

 # screenshot